 You will be required to remove it before going through the metal detectors.
 So, speed up the process by removing your coat, and your child’s coat, before you even get into the line.

 Tip #10: Have your tickets and identification ready.

-One of the first steps of the airport security process is to check your ticket and identification.
+One of the first things you have to do at airport security is to show your ticket and identification.
 So, have these ready before you get in the line so you will be prepared when it is your turn.

 Tip #11: Travel with your child’s birth certificate.

 This is especially important if you have a lap child or are traveling without both parents.
 This is one of those times when it is better to be safe than sorry.

 Tip #12: Take your time.

-Lastly, my tips for getting through airport security easier include taking your time.
+Lastly, make airport security easier by taking your time.
 To prevent frustration and make your trip smoother, get to the airport early and then take as much time as you need to get through security.